As a business owner, what should I consider when writing a Will?

 You may also want to consider having a valuation of your business to hand, in order to understand the current worth of the business property or assets which form part of your estate.
 This may help you to apportion value between your chosen parties and it can also be a useful starting point for tax planning considerations.

 Another thing we would ask you to consider is whether those assets are part of the business or are yours personally.
-Many people accidentally intermingle the two and think they are passing shares in a property for instance that is a business asset when in effect it is instead owned by you personally.
+For instance, many people accidentally intermingle the two and think they are passing shares in a property that is a business asset when in effect it is instead owned by you personally.

 At Price Bailey, our Will writers are members of the internationally recognised Society of Trust and Estate Practitioners (STEP), and also hold advanced certificates in Will writing.
 We also have access to qualified accountants, solicitors, and tax advisors, which is crucial in particular for larger and more complex estates.
 If you would like advice or support writing a Will, you can contact Donna Mahoney, a Senior Manager at Price Bailey.